QuartermindGames/ape/release/readme.txt

 -----------------------------------------------------------------

 NODE
     	Node tree format, used for pretty much everything.
 There are two types of the format, one is a binary format and the other is a human readable text format.

     	The specs are a little lengthy, so check docs/node_format.md if you want to learn more about it.
 To summarise however, it's essentially a hierarchy made up of nodes of different types (objects, strings, booleans, floats and arrays).

 CVM
 	Compiled bytecode to be loaded in by Yin's virtual machine.
 	You can compile your own bytecode by using the yc tool.

-PRG [> NODE]
+NODE/PROGRAM
 	Shader program files.

-MAT [> NODE]
+NODE/MATERIAL
 	Material files.

 PKG